bartificer/taming-the-terminal/README.md

 # Creating the TTT publications

+This repository contains all the content of the Taming the Terminal tutorial as well as the scripts that are needed to build the output.

 ## How it works

 Once you've set up all the necessary tools, you can simply build all three versions using the command